Wurzelfäule

 Poor drainage

-• Wrong substrate : Normal potting soil often retains too much water, while permeable mixtures with perlite, pine bark and coconut fibers prevent waterlogging.
+• Incorrect substrate : Normal potting soil often retains too much water, while permeable mixtures with perlite, pine bark and coconut fibers prevent waterlogging.

 • No or too few drainage holes : In pots without drainage, water collects at the bottom, which softens the roots and promotes rot.